PizzasBear/KashLang/README.md

 All variables that are defined in a block are deleted when it's closed.
 Overriding variables is allowed in a scope if the variable was defined outside the scope.
 An example of a use of scope is:
 ```
-let 'a "Out of scope A"
+let 'a "Out of scope"
 println a
 println (
-    let 'a "In scope A"
+    let 'a "In scope"
     a
 )
 println a

 Output:
-Out of scope A
+Out of scope
-In scope A
+In scope
-Out of scope A
+Out of scope
 ```
 You may notice that `a` was called as a function at the end of that scope.
-This is normal because if you call a type which is not meant to be used as a function it will just return itself, so in this example calling the string `"In scope A"` returns itself (`"In scope A"`).
+This is normal because if you call a type which is not a lambda it will just return itself, so in this example calling the string `"In scope"` returns itself (`"In scope"`).

 ### Lists
 A list is a dynamically sized collection of different values.
 A list has its elements separated